zbazztian/gh-tailor/README.md

   customized-java-queries
 ```

-The above will create a project with four scripts:
+The above will create a project with several files, among which:
-* `create` will create a new pack with the name given.
+* The `Makefile` contains various targets, such as `clean`, `download`, `compile`, `unit-test`, `integration-test`, `test` and `publish`,
-* `unit-test` will run the unit tests for this pack.
+* `customize` contains all the modifications one wants to make to the original pack,
-* `integration-test` will run the integration tests for this pack.
+* `Customizations.qll` holds some of the modifications you want to inject into selected queries and
-* `publish` will publish the pack (and optionally bump its version number).
+* the `unit-tests` directory holds stub test cases that you can extend.

 You can add your customization code to any of the scripts.
 Most likely, however, you will only need to modify the `create` script.